-However, symptoms vary from person to person and may change over the course of the disease.
-Symptoms can also vary depending on which nerves develop plaques and incur damage.
+However, symptoms vary from person to person and may change over the course of the condition.
+Symptoms can also depend on which nerves develop plaques and incur damage.

-If any of these symptoms occur regularly, seek an evaluation with an MS specialist.
+If any of these symptoms occur regularly, a person should seek an evaluation with an MS specialist.

 There is currently no cure for MS and no single treatment.
 A person will likely need a wide-ranging approach to managing the symptoms and slowing progression of the condition.